 Second, actively fill your mind with courageous thoughts.
 Consider times when you’ve been brave before.
 Focus on how people just like you have done what you are mustering the courage to do.

 Think about how the last time you did it, it wasn’t that hard.
 Think about how you’ll regret it if you don’t do it.
 And about how the worst-case scenario is something you can deal with.
 Remind yourself of your long-term goals.

 2. Consider that your fear isn’t legitimate.
 Sometimes fear is more about excitement and thrill and passion than it is a warning that you are about to do something dangerous.

-Examin to know whether or not your fear is holding you back.
-Legitimate fear, tends to make us want to get the heck out of whatever situation we are in.
+Examine to know whether or not your fear is holding you back.
+Legitimate fear tends to make us want to get the heck out of whatever situation we are in.

 Not-helpful fear, on the other hand, makes us hesitate rather than bolt.
 We are afraid of looking stupid, and so we don’t ask a burning question.
-We fear failing, and so we don’t even try.
+We fear to fail, and so we don’t even try.